-For decades, taxpayers who are in business have been allowed to partly deduct the cost of meals with clients, customers, employees, and others.
-However, many feared that this beloved deduction was lost as a result of the Tax Cuts and Jobs Act ("TCJA") that went into effect on January 1, 2018.
+For decades, taxpayers in business have been allowed to partly deduct the cost of meals with clients, customers, employees, and others.
+However, many feared that this beloved deduction was lost due to the Tax Cuts and Jobs Act ("TCJA") that went into effect on January 1, 2018.

-Fortunately for restaurants and business owners who like to eat in them, the tax deduction for business-related meals was not eliminated by the TCJA.
+Fortunately for restaurants and business owners who like to eat in them, the tax deduction for business-related meals wasn't eliminated by the TCJA.
 The IRS has adopted regulations providing that most business-related food and beverage expenses remain deductible.
 (IRS Reg.
 1.274-12).

 Under the regulations, food and beverage costs are deductible as a business expense if: